synt-xerror/neogities/README.md

 - [x] Support for `.neoignore` to exclude files from deployment [See how it works](DOCS.md)
 - [ ] Automatic detection and removal of deleted files from remote
 - [ ] Ability to push specific files without uploading the entire directory
+- [ ] Snapshots and commits for version control (helps with faster deployment)
-- [ ] And more… suggestions and contributions are welcome!
+- And more… suggestions and contributions are welcome!

 ---